Hyundai Mobis Co., Ltd.

 -In the module and parts manufacturing business, the company supplies chassis modules, cockpit modules, and front end modules (FEM) to Hyundai and Kia on a just-in-sequence (JIS) basis.
 The company also supplies brakes, steering systems, airbags, lamps, etc. to global OEMs in addition to Hyundai/Kia.

--In addition to its domestic Korean facilities, the Company operates production facilities in China, India, the Czech Republic, Slovakia, Turkey, Mexico, U.S., Russia and Brazil.
+-In addition to its domestic Korean facilities, the Company operates production facilities in China, India, Indonesia, Hungary, the Czech Republic, Slovakia, Turkey, Mexico, U.S., Russia, Brazil and Spain.

 Shareholders